12 Relationship Problems That Turn Healthy Couples Toxic

 Instead of expecting your partner to read your mind, express your needs directly.

-Check in regularly about what is weighing on your mind and how you can support each other through life’s challenges.
+Do a relationship check in regularly about what is weighing on your mind and how you can support each other through life’s challenges.

 Boredom